kubevela/kubevela.github.io/docs/case-studies/multi-cluster.md

 ## Preparation

-You can simply join an existing cluster into KubeVela by specify it's KubeConfig like below.
+You can simply join an existing cluster into KubeVela by specify its KubeConfig like below.

 ```shell script
 vela cluster join <your kubeconfig path>